maud

 Toggles: [foo]

-Use [foo] syntax to show or hide something based on a boolean expression foo.
+Use [foo] syntax to show or hide classes and boolean attributes on a HTML element based on a boolean expression foo.

 let allow_editing = true;